 Sit your pot on a warm mat - providing a source of heat under the roots can help your rhizomes to sprout more quickly.

-Cover your pot in a clear plastic bag - this is a great way to create extra warmth that will encourage your turmeric to grow.
-Essentially, the clear plastic bag will create a greenhouse effect.
+- Cover your pot in a clear plastic bag - this is a great way to create extra warmth that will encourage your turmeric to grow.
+Essentially, the clear plastic bag will be like growing turmeric in a greenhouse if you don’t have one and are trying your hand at growing turmeric roots indoors.

 - Water every 2 days - Keeping the soil damp is key to success, so make sure you don’t leave your turmeric too long between watering.
 We recommend topping the water up in the soil every couple of days.
 Remember, add the water slowly to avoid drowning your turmeric.

-If you’re enjoying the benefits of turmeric and can’t wait to grow your own, then why not order a box of our turmeric shots while you wait?
+So, you don’t need to ask yourself how to grow turmeric in the UK, because you’ve now got a fresh supply of a home-grown superfood.
+When you know how to grow turmeric at home you just won’t stop, but if you’re enjoying the benefits of turmeric and don’t want to wait several months for your plants to sprout, then why not order a box of our turmeric shots while you wait?
 This way you will be able to reap all of the benefits turmeric has to offer while your plants are busy growing.